 This is especially true if you find yourself taking on more than you can handle, as juggling many responsibilities can leave you feeling overwhelmed.

-Being selective about what you take on — and saying no to what will unnecessarily add to your load — can be a good start to controlling your stress levels.
+Being selective about what you take on — and saying no to things that will unnecessarily add to your load — can reduce your stress levels.

 Another way to take control of your stress is to stay on top of your priorities and stop procrastinating.

-Procrastination can lead you to act reactively, meaning you're scrambling to catch up.
+Procrastination can lead you to act reactively, leaving you scrambling to catch up.
 This can cause stress, which negatively affects your health and sleep quality (16).

-Work on the things that need to get done today and give yourself chunks of uninterrupted time, as switching between tasks (multi-tasking) can be stressful itself.
+Work on the things that need to get done today and give yourself chunks of uninterrupted time, as switching between tasks or multitasking can be stressful itself.